The Patent Litigation Law Review: Israel

 The proceedings before the Committee are held in camera.
-The Committee is authorised to prescribe its own rules of procedure, in so far as not existing under the Patents Law.
+The Committee is authorised to prescribe its own rules of procedure in so far as they do not exist under the Patents Law.
 Decisions of the Committee are final but may be challenged by filing a petition to the Supreme Court, sitting as the High Court of Justice.

 iii Determination of inventorship or ownership

-According to the Patents Law, the owner of the invention is the inventor or whomever is entitled to the invention by operation of the Patents Law, by assignment or by agreement.
-In addition, the person filing a patent application is deemed the owner of the invention, until proven otherwise.
+According to the Patents Law, the owner of the invention is the inventor or whoever is entitled to the invention by operation of the Patents Law, by assignment or by agreement.
+In addition, the person filing a patent application is deemed the owner of the invention until proven otherwise.

 Determination of inventorship or ownership may arise ancillary to opposition, revocation and infringement proceedings, or in the framework of independent proceedings before the district court seeking a declaratory order of patent ownership or inventorship.

-In a decision rendered by the National Labour Court, it was noted that the labour courts are also authorised to determine patent inventorship where such determination is required in a matter falling within the labour courts' exclusive jurisdiction.
-However, it was decided that the labour court of first instance was not authorised to order the employee to sign the documents required for the registration of patents in the name of the employer, in light of the fact that the Registrar has judicial authority in such matters and may permit the employer to sign the documents himself or herself.21
+In a decision rendered by the National Labour Court, it was noted that the labour courts are also authorised to determine patent inventorship where such determination is required in a matter falling within the labour courts' exclusive jurisdiction; however, it was decided that the labour court of first instance was not authorised to order the employee to sign the documents required for the registration of patents in the name of the employer, in light of the fact that the Registrar has judicial authority in such matters and may permit the employer to sign the documents himself or herself.20

 iv Compulsory licences

-If the Registrar is convinced that a patentee abuses his or her monopoly, he or she may grant a compulsory licence to exploit the patented invention to a person applying for that purpose, provided that the application is filed after the expiry of three years from the date of grant of the patent, or four years from the date of filing the patent application, whichever is the later.
-The licence will be mainly to satisfy the needs of the domestic market, and subject to royalties determined by the Registrar.
+If the Registrar is convinced that a patentee is abusing his or her monopoly, he or she may grant a compulsory licence to exploit the patented invention to a person applying for that purpose, provided that the application is filed after the expiry of three years of the date of grant of the patent, or four years of the date of filing the patent application, whichever is the later.
+The licence will be mainly to satisfy the needs of the domestic market and subject to royalties determined by the Registrar.

 i Courts of appeal